hoverflies

 Pipiza

 Pipiza noctiluca Genus: Pipiza...
 Pipiza noctiluca.
 Genus: Pipiza..
 Pipiza noctiluca.
 Genus: Pipiza..
-Pipiza noctiluca Genus: Pipiza. male Pipiza noctiluca.
+Pipiza noctiluca Genus: Pipiza. male Common Pithead (Pipiza noctiluca).
 Genus: Pipiza.
 Family hoverflies (Syrphidae).

 Not quite sure.
 It is very similar to Pipiza bimaculata.
 A difference is that the last two segments of the tarsus of the front legs of P. noctiluca are usually yellow.
 The other segments are black.
 All segments of the tarsus of the front legs of P. Bimaculata are black.